Alas, it is, which I know is not what you wanted to hear. No dispensation

 that I guarantee will blow your socks off.

-It's called Naked Without Shame by Christopher West, and it's available for only $4.90 from the Gift Foundation.
+It's called Naked Without Shame by Christopher West, and it's available for free from the Gift Foundation.
 You can't go wrong with this price.

 When your done perhaps your wife will